bayespy/bayespy/README.rst

 Project information
 -------------------

-Copyright (C) 2011-2015 Jaakko Luttinen, Aalto University
+Copyright (C) 2011-2015 Jaakko Luttinen and other contributors (see below)

 BayesPy including the documentation is licensed under Version 3.0 of the GNU General Public License.
 See LICENSE file for a text of the